uswds/uswds-site/pages/performance/glossary.md

 #### How to measure

 1. Pick an event to measure.
 The event will be more accurate if it includes an image.
-2. Include a performance mark [link to section on performance mark] right after the HTML code with the event.
+2. Include a performance mark right after the HTML code with the event.

 ```
 \<!-- important thing to measure -->